smolnar/vim-rails-bundle/README.md

 **Note**: We replaced old submodule architecture for bundles with neat [Vundle](https://github.com/gmarik/Vundle.vim), so there's no need to install submodules with Git anymore.
 We also ditched [Vim Powerline](https://github.com/Lokaltog/vim-powerline) in favor of [Vim Airline](https://github.com/bling/vim-airline).
-If you have problems with fonts, please, refer to the [documentation of Vim Airline first](https://github.com/bling/vim-airline/wiki/FAQ).
+If you have any problems with fonts and rendering of statusline, please, refer to the [documentation of Vim Airline](https://github.com/bling/vim-airline/wiki/FAQ) first.

 [Screenshot](https://www.dropbox.com/s/a9srns8o0k09ugi/vim_rails_bundle.png) <br>
 [Video](http://www.youtube.com/watch?v=hNW4gz7gwuY)